elium-student/perfect-repo/README.md

   * a gh-pages demo of the final step
   * specs for the final step
   * a few tests to show you tried
+  * a todo list: no project is every truely finished